WICG/private-network-access/explainer.md

 running on the local network or the user’s machine.
 This piece is missing to allow secure public websites to embed non-public resources without running into mixed content violations.
-While a useful goal, and maybe even a necessary one in order to deploy CORS-RFC1918 more widely, it is out of scope of this specification.
+While a useful goal, and maybe even a necessary one in order to deploy Private Network Access more widely, it is out of scope of this specification.

 ## Proposed design